abenkoula71/indian-food-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## Available Scrip
 In the project directory, you can r
-Runs the app in the development mo
+Runs the app in the development m
 Open [http://localhost:3000](http://ocalhost:3000) toview it i hebr The page will reload if you
 You will also see any lint erro